ginopalazzo/ginopalazzo.github.io/_posts/2017-12-01-django-scrapy.markdown

 Also, you can interact with your Scrapy DjangoItem object and also with your Django object only with the appropriate imports as shown.

-Last thing to do is enable in your scrapy settings file `django-project/scrapy-project/settings.py` our pipelines
+Last thing to do, is enable our pipelines in your scrapy settings file `django-project/scrapy-project/settings.py`

 {% highlight python %}
 # Configure item pipelines